 - While vegetables are sauteing, chop your mushrooms and baby bok choy.
 Add both to pan, along with bean sprouts, peas, and cauliflower bits.
 Stirring regularly, saute another 5 minutes or until all vegetables are tender.

-- Add egg substitute (or eggs) and soy sauce.
+- Add egg substitute (or eggs), ginger, and coconut aminos or soy sauce.
 Give it a few good stirs, and keep cooking until the eggs have set.